wryandginger/headless-HERE/README.md

 - Consider using a USB switch like the [Sonoff ZB Micro](https://www.amazon.com/SONOFF-ZBMicro-Zigbee-Switch-1-Pack/dp/B0CR1FTWT8/) to turn off power to the SDR between cycles.
 - A cooler SDR lasts longer and tunes in faster.
 - Use the Filesize integration to monitor the here.gif file (here.gif is the last file uploaded in a cycle).
 Turn on the disabled "Last Updated" diagnostic sensor.
-- Make an automation that is triggered when sensor.here_gif_size changes.
+- Make an automation that is triggered when sensor.here_gif_size and last_updated changes.
 Turn off the switch for the SDR for 3 minutes, then turn it back on.